 In my picture the onions are chopped, but they will do a better job cooking through if you mince them.
 Sorry for the visual deception.

 Finally, I have heard some feedback that the leftovers can get soggy.
 I think you can minimize the chances of this by: 1) cooking the pasta to al dente, 2) tossing with a bit of olive oil before you store it, and/or 3) let it fully cool, uncovered, before storing.

-(Adapted from Apron Strings & shared on Healthy Vegan Fridays.)
+(Adapted from Apron Strings.)
 And here’s the finished product!
 Not super stylish, but delicious.
 I didn’t stir it a whole lot during cooking – just enough to keep the noodles from sticking.

 This post contains an affiliate link.
 Click here for more information.